 - Live and recorded broadcasts - for synchronous and asynchronous viewing

-The first two weeks of term with an opt-out lecture recording policy have been incredible.
+The first two weeks of Autumn Term 19/20 with an opt-out lecture recording policy were incredible.
 Here are some headlines and highlights:

 - A fivefold increase in recorded lectures in Week 1

 - A 95% success rate (scheduling, audio quality)

 - A continuous improvement mindset which has addressed problems as soon as the occur and prevent reocurrence (mic levels and positioning, video)

 - High levels of academic staff engagment with the service, development sessions and those who support the project